superdinmc/do-a-barrel-roll/README.md

 However, doing things like loop de loops looks to the server like rapid camera movement and may get you flagged.
 **Use at your own risk.**

+Big thanks to [MehVahdJukaar](https://github.com/MehVahdJukaar) for their help with the Forge port.